techidaily/site-android-transfer/source/_posts/two-ways-to-sync-contacts-from-vivo-v29e-to-gmail-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ![transfer bookmarks and passwords](https://images.wondershare.com/drfone/article/2017/11/15113677792528.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LaWcXdTn5SE?si=QbxEkX-4a17J5RVs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 As you can see, the manual phone migration method will consume a lot of time and effort of yours.
 Therefore, we recommend using Dr.Fone Switch to migrate Android to Android without any data loss.
 It is a highly secure and reliable tool that will let you migrate Android to any other platform without any hassle.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/zAzTErKy6h8?si=vi5z3M9_7fW6qiAJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to Transfer Music from Vivo V29e to iPod